gosiweletan/AlaskaAirlinesInterview/TicketManagementSystem.IntegrationTests/README.md

 # EventsController Integration Tests

-This project was created by Cursor.
-It is the only part of the solution created by AI.

-This project contains comprehensive integration tests for the `EventsController` in the Ticket Management System.
+This project contains comprehensive integration tests for the `EventsController` and `VenuesController` in the Ticket Management System.

 ## Overview